- Why the seminar and speaker

 flextime, but its good to know that we have support for moms

 at so many levels of the administration, and that we can cross

 Lactation Room off the wishlist.

 Oh, goodness-the best solution is to culture a climate where

-balanced lives are expected for women AND men.
+balanced lives are expected for every person.
 Until our

 society reaches that level of enlightenment, this will remain a popular

 topic for our potluck dinners, brown-bag lunches (summaries)

 and a query of every speaker in the Women in Scientific and